Detachment Focus: Wrathful Procession (Updated July 31, 2025)

 Detachment Overview

-The Wrathful Procession Detachment gives you a much more flexible alternative to the Templar Vows in the Righteous Crusaders Detachment; rather than picking one effect to be active for your entire army for the entire game, you have three different options to pick per round, which only apply to your infantry and mounted units.
+The Wrathful Procession Detachment gives you a a trio of Templar Vows you can choose from at the start of each battle round which only apply to your infantry and mounted units.
 This naturally pushes you toward more of an infantry horde playstyle, though you’ll still want transports for both the movement and protection they provide.
 The litany effects themselves are pretty solid, giving you some good buffs and you have a Stratagem to activate one you haven’t picked in a pinch.
+They combine reasonably well with the Vow effects you get in the Codex Supplement, though there is some potential weirdness with the Rite of Perfervid Wrath and Accept Any Challenge, No Matter the Odds.

 The Video Version